What’s bright red, weighs 42 tons and has been a popular Grand Rapids photo spot for five decades?

 The finished piece was installed in 1969, in a public plaza surrounded by new city and county buildings.
 The space quickly became known as Calder Plaza – and the sculpture itself became a symbol of the city’s artistic spirit.

-• Its likeness shows up throughout the city, from official stationery to street signs to garbage trucks.
+- Its likeness shows up throughout the city, from official stationery to street signs to garbage trucks, and even the city's official logo.
+The red color of the logo, adopted in 1982 and designed by local artist Joe Kinnebrew, represents the signature stabile.

-• It’s a popular backdrop for artists exhibiting at ArtPrize, the world’s most attended public art event.
+- It’s a popular backdrop for artists exhibiting at ArtPrize, the world’s largest public art event.

 50th Anniversary Celebration